fabou78/forgecalc/ONE9.md

 ## Risk
 There is a risk that someone outside the guild takes a place intended for a guild member and not put the extra .9 FP (sniping).
 In order to reduce this risk, the owner is **STRONGLY** advised to check if there are any guild Arc80 owners online before posting.
-The Arc80 owners that have generously accepted to help are listed here **[Guild Arc stats](http://fabou78.pythonanywhere.com/arcstats/)**  with a “1.9” next to their names.
+The Arc80 owners that have generously accepted to help are listed in **[Guild Arc Stats](http://fabou78.pythonanywhere.com/arcstats/)**  with a “1.9” next to their names.

 ## Challenge for our Guild